 Continued on page 321 of The Wealthy Spirit

-So many people are suffering financial setbacks these days, and my heart goes out to them.
-Just this morning I was talking with a friend who is facing foreclosure of her home and trying to regain some balance and perspective, especially when she has friends who are doing well, or who survived their financial setbacks, or who actually convinced a bank to refinance their mortgage at a lower rate.
-She naturally is happy for them, but a little resentment can’t help but creep in – like “why were they able to refinance when I couldn’t do it?” or “why is my business down and their’s isn’t?”
+So many people suffered financial setbacks since the financial meltdown of 2008, and my heart went out to them.
+I talked with a friend facing foreclosure of her home who was trying to regain some balance and perspective.
+It’s difficult to do when you’re in the middle of your own personal meltdown, and fears of the future loom when you don’t clearly see the way out.
+It’s especially hard when you have friends who are doing well, or who survived their financial setbacks, or who actually convinced a bank to refinance their mortgage at a lower rate.
+You are at once happy for them, but maybe you also find a little resentment can’t help but creep in – like “why were they able to refinance when I couldn’t do it?” or “why is my business down and their’s isn’t?”

 We can’t help but think that way sometimes.
 We weep and curse our fate and say, “Why me?”
 But then I always think the answer is, “Why not you?”
 And I start thinking about all the people on the earth who are worse off than I’ve ever been, who don’t have enough to eat or their economy has 50% unemployment or they’re at war.
 Yes, there may be some people who are better off but I’ll bet there are tons more who are worse off.

 If you want a real dose of balance and perspective, read “One Day in the Life of Ivan Denisovich” by Aleksandr Solzhenitsyn about life in a Siberian labor camp.
 When I read it, I had to wrap a warm blanket around me, drink hot tea, and eat lots of food.
-You read about people who are cold, starving, and have no prospects for a better life, and you become really grateful for all you’ve got really fast.
+Or “Man’s Search for Meaning” by Victor Frankl who wrote about surviving the Nazi concentration camps.
+You read about people who are broken, cold, starving, and have what looks like zero prospects for a better life, and you become really grateful for all you’ve got really fast.